THE AI PURCHASE CHANNEL

-The AI Purchase Channel is the channel where shoppers — human or AI — ask AI assistants what to buy.
+The AI Purchase Channel is the new buying channel where the cognitive work of buying has moved out of the shopper's head and into AI.
 It is structurally different from Google search and from Amazon.
 It rewards different things.
 It punishes different things.
 And it is the first channel in twenty years where a new brand can outcompete a giant on the merit of its narrative alone.
 This is what it is, why it exists, and what we think comes next.

 Definition · AI Purchase Channel

 A purchase channel is wherever a buying decision is actually made.
-Retail shelves are a channel.
+Shelves are a channel.
 Google search is a channel.
 Amazon is a channel.
-The AI Purchase Channel is the new one — the place where a shopper asks an AI assistant what to buy, evaluates options, compares brands, and chooses, often without ever opening a website.
+The AI Purchase Channel is the new one — the channel where the cognitive work of buying (research, comparison, defensibility checks, choice) has moved out of the shopper's head and into AI.
+The decision is made inside the conversation, often without the shopper ever opening a website.

 The surface of this channel is the set of consumer AI assistants: ChatGPT, Google AI Overviews, Google AI Mode, Gemini, Perplexity, Grok, and the next ten that will exist by the time you finish this sentence.
 Some surface product cards.
 Some quote prices.
 Some link out.
 Some transact natively.
 The surfaces will keep changing.
 The channel is the constant.